skrrrt-and-boom/daygen-backend/docs/STRIPE_QUICK_START.md

-# Stripe Quick Start Guide
+# [Archived] Stripe Quick Start Guide

+This quick start has its key actions summarized in `docs/BACKEND_GUIDE.md` → Payments.
+Keep this file for detailed product lists and reference.

 Quick setup checklist for developers familiar with Stripe.